protofire/prottery-doc/README.md

 Prottery is a dapp created by Protofire that allows you to earn more GRTs playing the lottery using The Graph.

+More delegation, greater are the chances of winning.

 ## How it works?

 ![Workflow](./images/workflow.png)